osabased/horizon/stack.md

 * capability detection
 * attribution hook IDs

-Do not target Claude Code, Codex, Cursor, Aider, Continue, Cline, Roo Code, or other hosts in the MVP.
+Do not target Claude Code, Codex, Cursor, Aider, Continue, Cline, Roo Code, or other hosts.

 Other hosts may be studied for patterns, but they are not adapter targets.

-Horizon should optimize deeply for one host before generalizing.
+Horizon should optimize deeply for one host.

 ---